Grace Caroline Currey

-Grace Caroline Currey (née Fulton; born 1996 or 1997) is an American actress and dancer.
+Grace Caroline Currey (née Fulton; born 17 July 1996) is an American actress and dancer.
 She is best known for playing Mary Bromfield in the DC Extended Universe films Shazam!
 (2019) and its sequel Shazam!
 Fury of the Gods (2023).
 She starred in The Conjuring Universe film Annabelle: Creation (2017) and the survival thriller film Fall (2022).

 Early life

 Currey is the daughter of Damian Fulton, an artist, and his wife Alisa.
 She has three siblings.

 Career

 Starting as a child actress, her first role was the four-year-old version of Heather Paige Kent's character in a 2001 episode of That's Life.
 She appeared as Celina Rice in the 2007 film Badland.

+Currey also appeared in several episodes of Ghost Whisperer during its run as a young Melinda Gordon.

 As an adult, Currey played Carol in the 2017 horror film Annabelle: Creation in her breakout role.
 She said, "I've never done a horror film before and I've never had to scream like that.
 The movie is very cool, sort of an homage to 1960s horror films."

 Currey reunited with Annabelle: Creation director David F. Sandberg in the DC Extended Universe 2019 film Shazam!, where she portrayed Mary Bromfield.
 In 2022, she starred in the thriller Fall with Virginia Gardner, and reprised the role of Mary Bromfield in the 2023 sequel Shazam!
 Fury of the Gods.